open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

     from_attribute: logID # value is required if the source is not traceID
 ```

-Sample logs according to the attribute `priority`:
+Give sampling priority to log records according to the attribute named
+`priority`:

 ```yaml
 processors: